octopus-network/octopus-docs/src/maintain/validator-deploy-manually.md

 This step will take a while (generally 10 - 40 minutes, depending on your hardware).

-> Note if you run into compile errors, you may have to switch to a less recent nightly.
+> Note if you run into compiling errors, you may have to switch to a more recent nightly version of Rust.

 #### 2. Download the Chain Spec file

-Go to the Octopus network, [testnet](https://testnet.oct.network/), select Appchain Tab page.
+Go to the [Octopus Network testnet](https://testnet.oct.network/), select the `Appchains` Tab -> the corresponding appchain.

-Copy the **Chain Spec Raw** file URL, execute the following command.
+Copy the **Chain Spec Raw** file URL, execute the following command:

 ```bash
 # cd barnacle
 curl -o chainSpec.json https://storage.googleapis.com/dl-testnet/barnacle-ng/barnacleSpecRaw.json
 ```

-#### 3. Get the Bootnodes
+#### 3. Get the Bootnodes Information

-The application chain page of Octopus Network has  boot node information, .
+The appchain page of Octopus Network has the bootnode information.

-Go to the Octopus network, [testnet](https://testnet.oct.network/), select Appchain Tab page.
+Go to the [Octopus Network testnet](https://testnet.oct.network/), select `Appchains` Tab -> the corresponding appchain.

-Copy the **Boot Nodes**, the following is the bootnodes array of the Appchain.
+Copy the **Boot Nodes**' information, similar to the following:

 ```bash
 [   "/ip4/34.80.79.216/tcp/30333/p2p/12D3KooWAxYKgdmTczLioD1jkzMyaDuV2Q5VHBsJxPr5zEmHr8nY",   "/ip4/34.81.106.94/tcp/30333/p2p/12D3KooWSmLVShww4w9PVW17cCAS5C1JnXBU4NbY7FcGGjMyUGiq",   "/ip4/35.187.144.17/tcp/30333/p2p/12D3KooWT2umkS7F8GzUTLrfUzVBJPKn6YwCcuv6LBFQ27UPoo2Y",   "/ip4/34.80.21.68/tcp/30333/p2p/12D3KooWHNf9JxUZKHoF7rrsmorv86gonXSb2ZU44CbMsnBNFSAJ", ]